 People really are giving NFTs as gifts.
-Results may vary
+Results may vary.

 There is one small catch.
-The image he bought for around $200 is in the form of an NFT, a one-of-a-kind file that exists digitally.
+The image he bought for around $200 is in the form of an NFT, a one-of-a-kind asset that exists digitally.
 Caton, a computer engineer, is the one in the relationship who’s most interested in NFTs.
 He’s aware that even though they talk about NFTs together and took in a real-world NFT gallery show recently, his girlfriend would probably enjoy something more tangible, too.
 So he’s trying to get an official print of the photo to wrap up, along with a fitness tracker.

 “It’s not something I’d want to push onto somebody,” Caton said of the NFT.
 “I thought it would be a meaningful gift.”